meenamurali2m/Capstone_Project/README.md

 Algorithms like Logistic Regression, SVM, and KNN are sensitive to feature magnitudes.
 Scaling centers the data (mean = 0, std = 1), improving convergence and performance.

 ### 4.4 Machine Learning Models
+We will be using numerous models and do Model Tuning as listed below later.
+For now we run the basic model.
 + Supervised Learning Models: Logistic Regression, Decision Trees, Random Forest, Support Vector Machines (SVM), and k-Nearest Neighbors (k-NN).
 + Model Tuning: Hyperparameter optimization using GridSearchCV or RandomizedSearchCV will be used to fine-tune the models.